ABOUT THE ANIMAL

 Nat Geo WILD is an incredible sponsor of The Last Three project by Gillie and Marc!
 Nat Geo WILD is the only network 100% dedicated to animals and the people who love them.
 As a part of National Geographic, the world’s premium destination for science, adventure and exploration, the network is thrilled to be the main sponsor for The Last Three.
 For over 129 years, Nat Geo has used the power of storytelling to change the world, and Nat Geo WILD is excited to join forces to raise awareness for this important cause.
 For more information, visit http://channel.nationalgeographic.com/wild/

-Ol Pejeta Conservancy is the largest black rhino sanctuary in east Africa, and home to the last two Northern White Rhinos on Earth.
-It is a sanctuary established to rehabilitate animals rescued from the black market, and the only place in Kenya to see chimpanzees.
-It has some of the highest predator densities in Kenya, and still manages a very successful livestock program.
-Ol Pejeta also seeks to support the people living around its borders, to ensue wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.
+Ol Pejeta Conservancy is the largest black rhino sanctuary in East Africa, and home to the last two Northern White Rhinos on Earth.
+It is a sanctuary established to rehabilitate animals rescued from the black market and the only place in Kenya to see chimpanzees.
+It has some of the highest predator densities in Kenya and still manages a very successful livestock program.
+Ol Pejeta also seeks to support the people living around its borders, to ensure wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.

 INDE, one of the world’s top Augmented Reality companies, develops award-winning interactive and immersive products and experiences in entertainment, education, and advertising.
 They have teamed up with Gillie and Marc to help save rhinos by bringing The Last Three to life in the streets of New York City!